hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 Let A and B be two tightly coupled classes:

-- If you change class A changes, you might have to change class B.
+- If you change class A, you might have to change class B.
 - If you want to reuse class A, class B will be used as well.
 - If you test class A, you'll be testing class B as well.